jhorsman/Install-A4T-Plugin/README.md

 Prerequisites
 =============
 This script requires PowerShell 4.0 and .NET 4.5, this because of the zip handling.
-This PowerShell and .NET versions come with

 To run any downloaded script in PowerShell you have to change the Powershell execution policy.
 Set it to Allfor this script.
 On your content manager server you likely have this set up already because the [Tridion database](http://docs.sdl.com/LiveContent/content/en-US/SDL%20Tridion%20full%20documentation-v1/GUID-F056D405-1C30-446C-8FBA-9B723B73D999) and [DXA](http://docs.sdl.com/LiveContent/content/en-US/SDL%20Tridion%20Reference%20Implementation-v1/GUID-E8F826CF-A360-4223-BF16-8F9E1AF231EA) install scripts use PowerShell too.